szczyglis-dev/php-ultra-small-proxy/README.md

 echo $proxy->load('https://github.com'); // <-- specify start page here

 ```
-Make sure to have write permissions to `./cookies` and `./cache` directories.
+Ensure you have write permissions to the `./cookies` and `./cache` directories.

-### BE CAREFUL: directory with cookies should not be available to the public!
+### WARNING: The cookies directory should not be publicly accessible!

-## Screenshot:
+## Screenshot

 ![proxy](https://user-images.githubusercontent.com/61396542/155353063-fde84995-6e43-46c4-8a1c-b8b4772e6dfc.png)

-Open `loopback.php` if you want to test proxy features like sessions support, POST vars redirecting, form submiting and more, e.g.:
+Open `loopback.php` if you want to test proxy features such as session support, POST variable redirection, form submission, and more, e.g.:
 ```php
 <?php